P.O.D.: Payable on Death and Testify (2003–2006)

 On February 19, 2003, guitarist Curiel left the band due to his side project, The Accident Experiment, and "spiritual differences."
 However, Curiel claimed that he was actually kicked out of the band.
 Curiel was replaced by Jason Truby, former member of Christian metal band Living Sacrifice, and assisted with the recording of "Sleeping Awake", from The Matrix Reloaded soundtrack.
 In an interview with Yahoo!
 Music, Sandoval stated that Truby is the reason why the group is still together.
 On November 4, 2003, P.O.D. released their fifth studio album, Payable on Death, which saw the group shift from their well-known rapcore sound to a darker, more melodic metal sound.
 The album was hit with controversy due to its "occult" cover, which led as many as 85% of Christian bookstores across the United States to ban the album.
 With the help of the album's hit single "Will You" and "Change the World", it went on to sell over 520,000 copies and was certified Gold.
-Sometime after the tsunami in Asia, many singers, musicians, and actors/actresses, including Sandoval and Bernardo, participated in the recording of "Forever in Our Hearts", with all proceeds going to benefit the tsunami relief.

-P.O.D.'s sixth studio album Testify was slated for a December 2005 release, but was pushed back to January 24, 2006.
+P.O.D.'s sixth studio album, Testify, was slated for a December 2005 release, but was pushed back to January 24, 2006.
 On November 15, 2005, P.O.D. released The Warriors EP, Volume 2, which featured demos from the upcoming album, to help build up the fans' anticipation for the pending January release.
-The album's first single, "Goodbye for Now" (with a vocal tag by a then-unknown Katy Perry) went on to become a No. 1 video on MTV's TRL, along with having a solid radio presence, it also became the band's unprecedented 4th number one video on Total Request Live.
+The album's first single, "Goodbye for Now" (with a vocal tag by a then-unknown Katy Perry) went on to become a No. 1 video on MTV's TRL; along with having a solid radio presence, it also became the band's unprecedented 4th number one video on Total Request Live.
 The second single off the album, "Lights Out" was a minor hit, but was featured as the official theme song to WWE's Survivor Series 2005.
 In another contribution to WWE, they performed fellow San Diego native Rey Mysterio's theme song "Booyaka 619" at WrestleMania 22.
 To promote their latest album, P.O.D. went on a nationwide tour called the "Warriors Tour 2: Guilty by Association", which began in April, and included the bands Pillar, The Chariot and Maylene and the Sons of Disaster.

 On August 11, 2006, P.O.D. announced in their online newsletter that they had left Atlantic Records.